MatchPoint

 Starting in-low fidelity

-From there, I translated these sketches into low-fidelity wireframes in Figma, incorporating final features and functionalities.
+I began sketching out the design to visualize potential layout options.
+I translated these sketches into low-fidelity wireframes in Figma, incorporating final features and functionalities.

 Concept Sketches